Rights & Responsibilities

-All students in the Thomas Jefferson University community have the right to express a grievance when they allege they have been treated in a manner not consistent with the community standards at the university.
-A grievance may involve a violation of university policy or procedure or improper, unfair, or arbitrary treatment.
+All students in the Thomas Jefferson University community have the right to file a grievance when they allege they have been treated in a manner inconsistent with the Community Standards.
+A grievance may involve an alleged violation of University policy or procedure or improper, unfair, or arbitrary treatment.
 Students wishing to file a grievance against a faculty member, staff member, or administrator should seek counsel from the Grievance Officer.

-There are a number of University policies for which the Grievance Policy does not apply.
+There are a number of University policies for which there are existing processes to resolve student issues where the Grievance Policy may not apply.
 See the links provided below:

 The table below indicates the Grievance Officers for the University:

-A Level 1 grievance is expressed either verbally or in writing to a Thomas Jefferson University employee or faculty member, and it may involve a discussion with relevant parties in order to receive information and explore options on resolving the matter.
+A Level 1 complaint is expressed by a student either verbally or in writing to a TJU employee or faculty member and may involve a discussion with relevant parties to receive information and explore options for resolving the matter.

 B. Level 1: Informal Resolution Process